 The majestic Palace Theatre is once again the heartbeat of the Canton community and plays host to over 300 events per year that has an attendance of over 100,000 per year.

-The theater shows movies, art films, and many types of live talent events.
+The theatre shows movies, art films, and many types of live talent events.

-The theater is now listed on the National Register for Historic Places.
+The theatre is now listed on the National Register for Historic Places.

 Just login to your account and subscribe to this theater